Weixian Pan

 weixian.pan@queensu.ca

 Weixian Pan is Assistant Professor in the Department of Film and Media at Queen’s University.
 She holds a PhD in Film and Moving Image Studies from Concordia University, Montreal.
-Prior to joining Queen’s University, she was Assistant Professor of Interactive Media Arts at NYU Shanghai and affiliated faculty in the Center for Global Asia.
-She also taught at the Mel Hoppenheim School of Cinema and worked as the coordinator and researcher in the Global Emergent Media Lab.
+Before joining Queen’s University, she was Assistant Professor of Interactive Media Arts at NYU Shanghai and affiliated faculty at the Center for Global Asia.
+She also taught at the Mel Hoppenheim School of Cinema and was the coordinator and researcher in the Global Emergent Media Lab.

-She is currently working on a collaborative video project on the hydraulic and infrastructural landscapes along the Pearl River in Southern China.
-Her next research aims to theorize the transboundary linkages of Asia through different forms of aquatic mediation, such as vernacular imagination of water and the emerging blue carbon economy.
+She is currently working on a collaborative video project on the hydraulic and infrastructural landscapes along the Pearl River in southern China.
+Her next research aims to theorize Asia's transboundary linkages through different forms of aquatic mediation, such as the vernacular imagination of water, the history of underwater technology, and the emerging blue carbon economy.

 Selected Publications: